 Can I use Section 179 tax deduction for equipment financing?

 Yes, you can use Section 179 to take a tax deduction for business equipment financing.

 How do you qualify for equipment financing?

-Many lenders will take a look at your credit score and history, the time you’ve been in business, your annual revenue, and your official business plan.
+Many lenders will look at your credit score and history, your time in business, your annual revenue, and your official business plan.

 The SBA offers many loan programs.
 You can use most of them for equipment financing.

 Where to get equipment financing?